airevancarmen/Potentially-hazardous-object/README.md

 SOLUTION

-Take the moid_au column and visualize it with a histogram.
+Take the moid_au column and do a simple exploratory data analysis with a histogram.
 In this way we can observe how many objects cross the risk threshold.
+Later we will select those with moid_au<0.05 and h_mag >= 22.